Abdul1091/AirBnB_clone_v2/README.md

 (hbnb) User.all()
 (hbnb) ["[User] (98bea5de-9cb0-4d78-8a9d-c4de03521c30) {'updated_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134362), 'name': 'Fred the Frog', 'age': 9, 'id': '98bea5de-9cb0-4d78-8a9d-c4de03521c30', 'created_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134343)}"]
 ```
+---

+### Additional Notes

+For more information on the additional features and updates added to this project, please refer to the [detailed documentation](https://github.com/Abdul1091/AirBnB_clone_v2).

+For any questions or contributions, please reach out to [Abdullahi Tukur](abdul2kur1@gmail.com).

+---

 <br>